Probate Q&A Series

 Detailed Answer

-Transferring a guardianship from North Carolina to another state involves following the Uniform Adult Guardianship and Protective Proceedings Jurisdiction Act (UAGPPJA) for adults or the comparable interstate guardianship provisions for minors under Chapter 35A of the North Carolina General Statutes.
+Transferring a guardianship from North Carolina to another state involves following the Uniform Adult Guardianship and Protective Proceedings Jurisdiction Act (UAGPPJA) for adults or the comparable interstate transfer and registration provisions under Chapter 35B of the North Carolina General Statutes.
 Both processes ensure that only one court holds jurisdiction over the guardianship and that the guardian’s authority is recognized in the new state.

-2. Establish prospective significant contacts: The new state must have a significant connection with the adult ward or minor and substantial evidence of the ward’s or minor’s well-being.
+2. Establish prospective significant contacts: The new state must have a significant connection with the adult ward and substantial evidence concerning the ward’s care, protection, education, training, and personal relationships.
 For example, if the person lives, owns property, or receives services there, the new state court may assume jurisdiction.
 See N.C.
-Gen. Stat. §36C-1102.
+Gen. Stat. §35B-2.

-3. File a petition in the new state: The guardian must petition the court in the receiving state to assume guardianship jurisdiction.
+3. File a petition in the new state: For an adult guardianship transfer, the guardian must petition the court in the receiving state to accept the transfer, and must also petition the North Carolina court to transfer the proceeding.
 The petition should include certified copies of the original guardianship order, letters of guardianship, and any relevant medical or social history reports.

-4. Notify interested persons: North Carolina law requires notice to the ward or minor, the guardian, any conservator, and other interested parties.
+4. Notify interested persons: North Carolina law requires notice to the ward, the guardian, and other persons entitled to notice.
 Similar notice rules apply under the new state’s statutes.
 Under N.C.
-Gen. Stat. §36C-1105, you must give notice to all persons entitled in North Carolina before the new state acts.
+Gen. Stat. §35B-31, you must give notice to all persons entitled in North Carolina before the court issues a provisional transfer order.

-5. Registration or transfer hearing: Once the new state court accepts jurisdiction, you may need to register the North Carolina guardianship order or obtain a new guardianship order.
+5. Registration or transfer hearing: Once the new state court accepts jurisdiction, you may need to register the North Carolina guardianship order or obtain an order accepting the transfer.
 That court may hold a brief hearing or simply review the documents.

-6. Attending hearings remotely: North Carolina courts embrace remote technology.
-You can request permission to appear by video or teleconference under local court rules or statewide Administrative Orders.
-Many courts use platforms like Zoom or Microsoft Teams.
+6. Attending hearings remotely: North Carolina courts may permit remote appearances in some matters by court order or applicable local practice.
+You can request permission to appear by video or teleconference through the clerk or as directed by the court.
 Contact the clerk’s office early to learn technical requirements.
-In the receiving state, file a motion or consent form to appear remotely.
+In the receiving state, file a motion or consent form to appear remotely if permitted there.

-7. Close the North Carolina docket: After the new state issues its order, file that certified order with the North Carolina clerk to terminate jurisdiction here.
-This step clears the North Carolina record and prevents overlapping authority.
+7. Close the North Carolina docket: After the receiving state issues a final order accepting the transfer, file that certified order with the North Carolina clerk so the North Carolina court can issue a final order confirming the transfer and terminating the North Carolina proceeding.
+This step helps prevent overlapping authority.

 Key Steps to Transfer Guardianship and Attend Hearings Remotely